 Birds Up Close

-Bird banding dates to 1595, when Henry IV attached a metal ring around the leg of a Peregrine Falcon that was found 24 hours later in Malta (about 1350 miles away).
-1.2 million birds are banded each year in the United States and Canada alone.
-Join Mike Losito for a hands-on demonstration on bird banding and a unique opportunity to meet some of our familiar backyard birds up-close and in the hand.
+Bird banding dates to 1595, when Henry IV attached a metal ring around the leg of a Peregrine Falcon that was found 24 hours later in Malta (about 1,350 miles away).
+Join Mike for a hands-on demonstration on the use of mist nets and bird banding, and have a unique opportunity to meet some of our familiar backyard birds up-close.

 Availability is limited.
 For reservations, please call .